-- Salted – sprinkle with coarse sea salt before baking
+- Salted bagels - sprinkle with coarse sea salt before baking

-- Everything – sprinkle with everything seasoning before baking
+- Everything bagels - sprinkle with everything bagel seasoning (either your own or the one from Trader Joe) before baking

-- Blueberry – Fold ½ cup frozen blueberries into dough while making
+- Blueberry - fold ½ cup frozen blueberries into the dough before rolling

-- Cinnamon Raisin – fold ½ tsp cinnamon and ¼ cup raisins into dough while making
+- Cinnamon raisin - fold 1 teaspoon cinnamon and ¼ cup raisins into the dough before shaping

-- Chocolate Chip – fold ½ cup mini chocolate chips into dough while making
+- Chocolate chip - fold ½ cup mini chocolate chips into the dough before shaping

-To freeze these bagels, pre-slice the bagels and wrap individually in plastic wrap before placing in an airtight container in the freezer for up to one month.
-Any longer and they dry out too much.
-Thaw the bagels in the fridge overnight and warm before enjoying.
+Freezer - To freeze these bagels after baking, pre-slice the bagels and wrap individually or place paper in between bagels.
+Store in a freezer safe airtight container for up to a month.
+Any longer than that and they begin to dry out, in my experience.
+Thaw bagels in the fridge overnight before toasting and enjoying.

 Want more gluten free breakfast ideas?
 Check these recipes out!